Cougar: In North America

 Mountain lion warning sign in California, U.S.

-Due to the expanding human population, cougar ranges increasingly overlap with areas inhabited by humans.
-Attacks on humans are very rare, as cougar prey recognition is a learned behavior and they do not generally recognize humans as prey.
-In a 10-year study in New Mexico of wild cougars who were not habituated to humans, the animals did not exhibit threatening behavior to researchers who approached closely (median distance=18.5 m; 61 feet) except in 6% of cases; 14/16 of those were females with cubs.
-Attacks on people, livestock, and pets may occur when a cougar habituates to humans or is in a condition of severe starvation.
+Due to the human population growth, cougar ranges increasingly overlap with areas inhabited by humans.
+Attacks on humans are very rare, as cougar prey recognition is a learned behavior, and it does not generally recognize humans as prey.
+In a 10-year study in New Mexico of wild cougars who were not habituated to humans, they did not exhibit threatening behavior to researchers who approached closely with a median distance of 18.5 m except in 6% of cases; 14/16 of those were females with cubs.
+Attacks on people, livestock, and pets occur when a cougar habituates to humans or is in a condition of severe starvation.
 Attacks are most frequent during late spring and summer when juvenile cougars leave their mothers and search for new territory.

 Between 1890 and 1990 in North America, there were 53 reported, confirmed attacks on humans, resulting in 48 nonfatal injuries and 10 deaths of humans (the total is greater than 53 because some attacks had more than one victim).
 By 2004, the count had climbed to 88 attacks and 20 deaths.

 Within North America, the distribution of attacks is not uniform.
 The heavily populated state of California saw a dozen attacks from 1986 to 2004 (after just three from 1890 to 1985), including three fatalities.
 In March 2024, two brothers in California were attacked by a male cougar, with one being fatally wounded; it was the state's first fatal attack in 20 years.
 Washington state was the site of a fatal attack in 2018, its first since 1924.
 Lightly populated New Mexico reported an attack in 2008, the first there since 1974.